What is ovarian cancer?

 Germ cell tumors: These start from the cells that produce the eggs.

-Stromal tumors: These start from cells that hold the ovary together and make the female hormones.
+Stromal tumors: These start from cells that hold the ovary together and make the female hormones estrogen and progesterone.

 Epithelial ovarian tumors